ayushbaghel-007/OS-Assignment/README.md

 # OS-Assignment
 ## Questions
-Q 2.24
+**Q 2.24**
-we described a program that copies the contents of one file to a destination file.
+We described a program that copies the contents of one file to a destination file.
 This program works by first prompting the user for the name of the source and destination files.
 Write this program using either the POSIX or Windows API.
 Be sure to include all necessary error